TV Globo São Paulo: TV Paulista

-The station was inaugurated on March 14, 1952 as TV Paulista, in a ceremony led by Vera Nunes.
+The station was inaugurated on March 14, 1952, as TV Paulista, in a ceremony led by Vera Nunes.
 It was the second television station to go on air in São Paulo (the third overall station in Brazil) and the first in the country not to belong to Assis Chateubriand's Diários Associados.
 The first program shown on channel 5 was the telenovela Helena (with only 10 chapters), which aired minutes after the inauguration.
 The station was created by deputy Oswaldo Ortiz Monteiro, who "passed" control of the station in 1955 to the Victor Costa Organization.

-TV Paulista was the smallest television station (in terms of physical space) in São Paulo: its headquarters was limited to a small apartment in the Liège Building, at Rua da Consolação, 2570, and the studios were set up in the garage and in a space for a store on the ground floor from the same building.
-The kitchen was the development laboratory and the writing of texts and newscasts took place in the living room.
+TV Paulista was the smallest television station (in terms of physical space) in São Paulo: its headquarters were limited to a small apartment in the Liège Building, at Rua da Consolação, 2570, and the studios were set up in the garage and in a space for a store on the ground floor of the same building.
+The kitchen was the development laboratory, and the writing of texts and newscasts took place in the living room.
 Shortly afterwards, TV Paulista moved to Rua das Palmeiras, in the Santa Cecília neighborhood.

 Important names in Brazilian television were part of the station, such as Hebe Camargo and Silvio Santos.
-From 1959 to 1961, the station's artistic director was Mario Brasini, who wrote and directed the soap opera "Laura" and the programs: "A alma das Graças", "Estampas Eucalol", "Teledrama 3 Leões", "Boa Noite, Carmela", between others.
+From 1959 to 1961, the station's artistic director was Mario Brasini, who wrote and directed the soap opera "Laura" and the programs: "A alma das Graças", "Estampas Eucalol", "Teledrama 3 Leões", "Boa Noite, Carmela", among others.
 It was also on TV Paulista that Silvio Santos launched himself as a presenter, with the program Vamos Brincar de Forca.

 Between 1957 and 1966, TV Paulista maintained station affiliations in the interior of São Paulo.
 These were TV Santos, between 1957 and 1960, and TV Bauru, between 1960 and 1966.
 Facing a serious crisis, TV Paulista was acquired by Roberto Marinho in May 1965.
 In December 1965, director Roberto Montoro was appointed, who began the transition.

 The programming was restructured so that the station could begin the integration process with TV Globo Rio de Janeiro, and works began on the facilities.
 The buildings were used to found Globo's news center in São Paulo.
 At first, channel 5 operated as a kind of affiliate of the Rio station.